pupsette/CompactJson/README.md

 ## JSON Object Model

-If you want don't want to convert to a custom .NET class during deserialization, you can do so by using the classes derived from `JsonValue`.
+If you don't want to convert to a specific custom .NET class during deserialization, you can do so by using the classes derived from `JsonValue`.
 You may also represent a part of a custom .NET class as generic JSON data by adding `JsonValue` or any derived class as property or field to your custom class.
 For example:
 ```csharp
 class OperationParameter
 {